Dudeverse/CLAIRE-TEST-PREP/README.md

    - For open-ended questions: Write your Python code in the editor
    - Click the bookmark button (☆) to mark questions for review
    - Use Previous/Next buttons to navigate sequentially
+   - Toggle dark mode anytime during the exam

 3. **Submitting:**
    - Click "Submit Exam" when done
    - In exam mode, the exam auto-submits when the timer reaches 0
+   - View your MCQ score and see which questions you got right/wrong
-   - A JSON file with your answers will be automatically downloaded
+   - A JSON file with your complete answers (including grading) will be automatically downloaded

 ## Customization